YanceyOfficial/leetcode-trip/README.md

 ## lt-cli

 LeetCode Trip comes with a built-in CLI which can be used to generate template markdown files and do statistical analysis from the command line.
-While you can install lt-cli globally on your machine, you can run the following command.
+While you can install lt-cli globally on your machine, you can run the following commands.

 ### Install